 I’m the mom of my friend group.
 And I don’t mean that I’m the one driving her drunk girlfriends around, making sure everyone’s okay.
 I have dreamed of becoming a parent after struggles and loss, and now I am the only one of my girlfriends that is a mother—a situation I feared would be lonely.
 I worried I would lose them while gaining something I had yearned for my whole life.
 But I have found the complete opposite to be true.

 In becoming a mother, I did not lose my friends without children.
 I gained a village—women who rallied around me during my pregnancy, labor pains, and growing pains with a rambunctious toddler.
 My very best friends from high school and college have become my daughter’s aunts, godmother, and supporters, both near and far.

 My best friend sat with me in the hospital as my first pregnancy ended in miscarriage.
 She let me weep and scream for weeks afterward.
 And made sure I was well-supplied with pads, chocolate, and backrubs in the interim.
 She and her husband held up my husband and me in our time of mourning.
 And rather than moving away from a vulnerable and difficult situation, they entrenched themselves in it with us.
-They distracted us when we wanted it, and they discussed the future with us in hopeful, open ways.
+They distracted us when we wanted it and discussed the future with us in hopeful, open ways.
 They cried with us when we announced I was pregnant with our daughter and have been in her corner since before she was born.

 My sorority sisters became aunts to my girl, all actively participating in every venture of her life, large and small.
 From the first days at the hospital to bringing brownies, baked spaghetti, and sweet tea to our home as we settled in as a family, they let me know they were here for us.
-They check in on her, ask for pictures, and come to see her whenever they get the chance.
+They check in on her, ask for pictures, and come to see her whenever they can.
 They’ll all be able to teach her something unique as she grows, and the sisters of my youth at once became aunts and heroes to my daughter.